kns357/ANN_MA_Kaito/README.md

 Fragestellung:
-- How do activation patterns relate to the input images?
+How can relations between activation patterns and input images be made interpretable?
-- Which of these patterns, functional neurons or sub-networks are essential for task performance, and how do they differ spatially across FFNs with identical architecture trained on the same task?
-- How can such differences be used to visually model and intuitively explain the resulting decision paths?
+- What mathematical methods and visualisation techniques most intuitively model decision paths?
-- Can these decision paths be broken down into explainable, algorithmic steps?
+- Can these decision paths be broken down into explainable steps?
+- Do these explanations account for the internal differences across identically trained models?

 Vorgehen:
+1. Preparation / Planning
-- Study mathematical foundations and related computer vision techniques
+   a.
+Study mathematical foundations and related computer vision techniques
-- Implement all computational experiments using Python with PyTorch, NumPy, Matplotlib, OpenGL, and other tools for visualisations
+   b.
+Implement all computational experiments using Python with PyTorch, NumPy, Matplotlib, OpenGL, and other tools for visualisations
-- Find optimal FFN architecture for experiments (layers, layer sizes, batch sizes)
+   c.
+Find optimal FFN architecture for experiments (layers, layer sizes, batch sizes)
-- Train and optimise FFNs with identical architectures on binary MNIST classification (e.g., "3" or not), keep the hyperparameters fixed for further experiments
+   d.
+Train and optimise FFNs with identical architectures on binary MNIST classification (e.g., "3" or not), keep the hyperparameters fixed for further experiments

+2. Map functional neurons and activation patterns
-- Locate neurons detecting specific features in the input using activation maximisation
+   a.
+Find relevant relations of neurons to the input using activation maximisation and layer-wise Relevance Propagation (LRP)
-- Track neuron activations with activation profiles of each neuron
+   b.
+Map activation patterns with activation profiles and PCA
-- Apply Layer-wise Relevance Propagation (LRP)
-- Compute parameter differences (weights, activations) using cosine similarity and PCA/t-SNE
+   c.
+Apply input perturbation to analyse importance and function of neurons and sub-networks
-- Cluster neurons by spatial and functional similarity
+   d.
+Cluster neurons by spatial and functional similarity
-- Visualise differences and similarities between models with heatmaps
+   e.
+Compute metrics for differences and similarities between models

-- Find consistent roles of single neurons or subnetworks (e.g., edge detectors) by comparing activation patterns shared across models
-- Test the necessity of patterns in the input by perturbing certain input features (e.g., curves of a "5") and track the resulting performance changes
-- Test essential vs. redundant neurons across models
+4. Visualisation / Explanation
+   a.
+Visualise results to make them visually intuitive
+   b.
+Find and visualise decision boundaries with neural manifolds
+   c.
+Find simpler (e.g., linear) rules that define how strongly a neuron activates
+   d.
+Explain local and global decisions with decision graphs and spatial labelling

+5. Interpretation
-- Expand to multi-class datasets (all digits or other datasets) to test scalability
+   a.
+Expand to multi-class datasets (all digits or other datasets) to test scalability

-- Formalise results
+   b.
+Formalise results for analysis and interpretation
-- Analyse and interpret these results to offer the clearest possible explanation of the decision pathways in the analysed black box networks
+   c.
+Offer the clearest possible explanation of the decision pathways in the analysed black box networks

 Persönlicher Beitrag: